Media CenterA Day in the Life Bai Koroma: Working to Combat Malaria

 Malaria is found throughout Sierra Leone and infects large numbers of people every year.
 It is still the leading cause of morbidity and mortality amongst children under five years of age and remains a serious public health challenge.
 Catholic Relief Services (CRS), through funding from The Global Fund to Fight AIDS, Tuberculosis and Malaria, is working to combat malaria in 9 countries.
 In Sierra Leone, CRS works with the National Malaria Control Program to promote malaria prevention and treatment through a series of educational and awareness-raising activities.
 These include community health clubs, in-school youth clubs, multimedia campaigns with radio dramas, jingles, TV spots and billboards, and other educational materials.
 Through this partnership, CRS, the Government of Sierra Leone and local civil society actors hope to reduce malaria illness and death by 40 percent.

-On World Malaria Day 2017, see what it’s like to combat malaria through the tireless work of volunteers like Bai Koroma.
+See what it’s like to combat malaria through the tireless work of volunteers like Bai Koroma.
 Follow Bai Koroma, a grade school teacher and community health club member, for one day in Sierra Leone.

 Meet Bai: Bai Koroma, 32 years is a volunteer member of the Community Health Club in Tokeh, Sierra Leone as well as the class 5 teacher at Baptist Primary School.
 Community Health Clubs are groups of volunteers selected and trained by CRS to promote malaria prevention and control at the community level.